Breastfeeding Body Cleanse: Detox while Breastfeeding

 While breastfeeding, you should try to be as natural as possible.
 It’s not only great for you, it will also help your baby’s precious, pure body as she continues to develop and mature.
 Here are some breastfeeding body cleanse suggestions:

 Diet: A clean diet is a great start to detox while breastfeeding.
-This includes plenty of fresh fruits and vegetables – select organic when possible.
+This includes plenty of fresh fruits and vegetables – select organic when possible, especially for produce with edible skin.
 Lean proteins, bone broths and healthy fats such as omega-3 fatty acids are also terrific choices for a nutritious breastfeeding diet.
 Fiber is crucial to cleanse the digestive tract, and cultured foods (like yogurt) and fermented foods help as well.

 Whipping up healthy food for yourself will support the healthy diet you're sharing with your baby.
-Wearing comfortable, supportive nursing tank tops will make both cooking and breastfeeding a lot more enjoyable.
+Wearing comfortable, supportive nursing tank tops will make both cooking and breastfeeding a lot more enjoyable and convenient.

 Supplements: Supplements are a great way to help clean your system.
 First, you should continue taking prenatal vitamins while breastfeeding as they contain many critical elements your baby needs such as folic acid and DHA.
 A daily probiotic can help keep your digestive system running smoothly by creating a healthy environment in your gut.
 Other supplements like salt tablets are known to help clean the body too.

 With all the extra energy you'll get from nutritional supplements, get moving with your baby in a nursing sports bra.
-Walks around your neighborhood or mommy and me yoga will be cute and comfy in our athleisure sports nursing bra.
+Walks around your neighborhood or mommy and me yoga will be cute and comfy in The Danika, our athleisure nursing sports bra.

 Hydration: Pure water is the best form of hydration.
 Breastfeeding moms should get a minimum of 64 oz. of water daily.
 Try drinking a serving of water during and in-between each feeding.
 Adding unrefined sea salt to your water can speed up the cleansing process.
 Pure fruit or vegetable juices contributes to hydration as well and can supplement your nutrition if your diet lacks produce.

 Hydrate all day long, even when you are out-and-about.
-For outings with your baby, be ready to breastfeeding in our shape-loving nursing t-shirt bras.
+For outings with your baby, be ready for breastfeeding in our shape-loving nursing t-shirt bras like The Melody underwire nursing t shirt bra or The Dorthy wireless nursing t shirt bra.

 Skin: As your largest organ, your skin absorbs a lot of toxins.
 Fortunately, it is also a method of purging toxins too.
 In addition to cooling you off, sweat is your body’s natural way of eliminating harmful substances, so don’t be afraid to sweat.
 Light exercise can help you work up a sweat and is good for your muscles, joints and cardiovascular system.
 Taking a bath in Epsom salt draws out impurities or you can dry brush your skin before showering to help cleanse and energize your skin.
 After bathing, use natural oils to moisturize and replenish your skin’s nutrients.

 While you are detoxing your skin, keep up the skin-to-skin contact with your baby.
 One of the best ways to do this is before, during, and after breastfeeding.
-Crossover styles like our bamboo crossover sleep bra gives you plenty of skin space for cradling your baby close.
+Crossover styles like our The Serenity bamboo crossover sleep bra gives you plenty of skin space for cradling your baby close.
+Plus, it keeps your skin cool and dry all night long.

 Mental & Emotional Balance: Being a new mom is hard and can take a toll on your mental and emotional state.
 Practice healthy self-care habits daily including relaxation, meditation, deep breathing, exercise and plenty of sleep.
 Find your personal way to release, whether that is laughing, crying, appreciation, dancing, singing, whatever!
 Also participate in your own hobbies apart from your children such as sports, crafts, entertainment, massage, gardening or anything else that you enjoy and keeps your body and mind at peace.